jonnymind/SIRPAS/Source/Base_Module/Skills/Concentration/Mind_Grasp.md

 #### Mind Grasp
 #
 @(dd cm_concentration_mind_grasp)
+{
-{ "Type": "Attack",
+	"Type": "Attack",
 	"Modifier": "mI",
 	"Prereq": "Concentration 6",
-	"DR": "-1",
+	"ACR": "3 **Fcs**",
 	"Condition": "__Blocked__"
 }

 The character tries to acquire the control of the defendant mind.
 On success, the defendant is unable to act (blocked).
 To keep holding the target, the attacker must continue to use this attack with + 3 modifier against it at each turn.
-When this maneuver is used against a blocked target, diminishing return is not applied on either side.

-The attacker must keep using this attack once per turn and can’t move or perform any other action.

-If the attacker receives any damage, the concentration is broken.
+The attacker must maintain its **concentration** to keep the target blocked.
+Only one target can be blocked at a time.